-Boolean operators are named for George Boole (1815-1864), an English Mathematician and Philosopher.
+Boolean operators are named for George Boole (1815-1864), an English Mathematician and Philosopher who is generally considered the father of modern computer science.
 Boolean Algebra and Symbolic Logic both derive from his work.
-Boole is generally considered the father of modern computer science.
 Most electronic indexes (databases) require the use of Boolean operators in parsing search terms, although this is not always apparent.
-Boolean search statements are incredibly powerful in retrieving what you need provided 1) the statement is formatted correctly and 2) your choice of search terms is correct for the topic you are researching.
+Boolean search statements are incredibly useful for retrieving the specific information that you need provided 1) the statement is formatted correctly and 2) your choice of search terms is correct for the topic you are researching.

 Rather than typing a full sentence or question into a search box, using Boolean operators can help you create an efficient and effective database search.